 If you’re thinking about canceling a credit card, it’s important to know the potential benefits and risks associated with closing a credit account.
 While closing a credit card can be as simple as contacting your bank and requesting that it closes the card, there are a lot of variables to consider first.
 You should think about if the card has an outstanding balance, if there are alternatives to closing the account and how closing the card may affect your credit score.

-Here are the two big ways in which closing a credit card affects your credit:
+Here are two of the biggest ways in which closing a credit card affects your credit:

 Closing a credit card can increase your credit utilization ratio